This Is How I’ve Made My Days More Intentional

 It helped me notice what I’d usually ignore.

-It reminded me that doing a few things that matter is better than doing everything forgettable.
+It reminded me that doing a few things that matter and doing them with focus is better than trying to do everything.

 Over time, it turned into what I now call Eightly.